adityagaydhani/CSCI-5561-Scene-Recognition/README.md

 This approach uses the BoW features and builds an SVM model for classification.
 The SVM model is optimized by tuning its hyperparameters, some of which are:
 - lambda: Regularization parameter for SVM which controls the margin of SVM.
 - loss function: The loss functions such as L1, L2, Logistic, HINGE, HINGE2 are considered for optimization.
 HINGE2 gives the best performance.
-The underlying optimization algorithm is Stochastic Gradient Descent (SGD) and Stochastic Dual Co-ordinate Ascent (SDCA)